rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 ```

 ---
-## Q. How to access a private constructor of a final class in Java:
+## 99. How to access a private constructor of a final class in Java:
 You can access a private constructor of a final class using reflection.
 Reflection allows you to inspect and manipulate classes, interfaces, constructors, methods, and fields at runtime, even if they are private.
 ```java
 import java.lang.reflect.Constructor;